 Everyone’s social anxiety manifests itself in different ways but it can be horribly debilitating.
 My social anxiety looked like this:

 - Fear and dread of meeting new people at parties and other social events.
 Because I was so anxious, I wouldn’t know what to say when I did meet them.

 - Anytime I was the centre of attention I would go bright red and freeze up – no spotlight for me, please!
 I would get anxious about becoming anxious during presentations because I knew this would happen.

 - Getting overwhelmed by the thought of everything I had to do and my perceived inability to do it all and I’d panic.

-- Having an endless stream of negative thoughts towards myself which led to low self-esteem.
+- Having an endless chatter of negative thoughts towards myself which led to low self-esteem.